sjefvanleeuwen/generative-ai-ethics-policy/10-Data-Governance.md

 **Scope**

-Applies to all personal, proprietary, and third-party data used throughout the AI lifecycle�including data ingestion, storage, processing, sharing, and deletion�for all business units and AI use cases.
+Applies to all personal, proprietary, and third-party data used throughout the AI lifecycle&mdash;including data ingestion, storage, processing, sharing, and deletion&mdash;for all business units and AI use cases.

 **Key Requirements**